Macitentan

-Macitentan is available as a generic medication in the United States as of April 2021.
+Macitentan was approved for medical use in the United States in October 2013.

 Adverse effects

-The FDA has issued a black box warning for macitentan for embryo-fetal toxicity.
-It is only available to females in the U.S through a risk evaluation and mitigation strategy (REMS) program.
+The FDA prescription label contains a boxed warning for embryo-fetal toxicity.
+It is only available to females in the US through a risk evaluation and mitigation strategy (REMS) program.

 Mechanism of action

 Endothelin and endothelin receptors

 Endothelin (ET) is an extremely potent blood vessel constricting substance that is secreted by endothelial cells.
 In the lungs, the most common ET form released is ET-1.
 ET-1 release can occur through both constitutive and non-constitutive pathways.
 Upon release, ET-1 can bind to the ET receptors that are expressed on arterial smooth muscle cells and fibroblasts in the lungs.
 ET receptors are G protein coupled receptors and, when activated, lead to an increase in intracellular calcium levels via the Gαq signaling pathway.
 There are two receptor subtypes that endothelin will bind to: ETA and ETB.
 ETA is associated with cell growth and vasoconstriction while ETB is responsible for anti-proliferation of cells, vasodilation and ET-1 clearance.
 The rise in intracellular calcium leads to contraction of the arterial smooth muscle, as well as vascular remodelling due to cell proliferation.
 Prolonged constriction and fibrosis are factors in the pathogenesis of PAH.